Supported Object Types

 Geometric complexity is key to distinguish an object from other shapes in the environment.
 Simple shapes such as cubes, spheres, or very elongated simple shapes may be easily confused with other objects in the user’s setting.

-It is recommended to avoid symmetric objects as the Model Target tracker won’t be able to tell its sides apart.
-Additionally, repeated parts, such as identical extrusions on a surface, can further cause confusion for detection and tracking.
+It is recommended to avoid symmetric objects as the Vuforia Engine tracking technology won’t be able to tell its sides apart.
+Additionally, repeated parts and patterns, such as identical extrusions on a surface, can further cause confusion for detection and tracking.

 Non-flexible and Rigid